 Appropriately Uses Anti-Psychotic Medication

-This statistic is an indication of the percentage of long-term patients receiving antipsychotic drugs.
-While antipsychotic medications play an important role in caring for many residents, it is important to make sure these medications are being used appropriately.
-In some situations, increased usage of these drugs may suggest that a facility is using these medications to subdue residents.
+This indicates the percent of residents given antipsychotic medications.
+While antipsychotic medications may be helpful for many patients, it is important to make sure these medications are being used appropriately.
+In some cases, high levels of antipsychotic drug use may suggest that a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

 In Geneva Village Retirement Community, 21.99% of Patients use Anti-Anxiety Medication